MetalMusings/MyOwnEtherCATDevice/Build.md

 ## Soldering

 I have put the pcb in the soldering oven.
 Hand soldering should work, although the pin spacing is only 0.4 m on the Ax58100 IC and can be a challenge.
+I usually get some solder bridges on the EtherCAT IC or the STM32 chip.
+A magnifyng device definitely helps.

 ## Powering up